 Then, I quickly whipped up the pattern and got that listed as well.
 (I’m sad to admit that, in my haste, the pattern wasn’t up to my usual standard, but that was remedied within a few days.
 Read the story about my biggest failure as a crochet designer, here.)

 The next day, Chelsea (one of my brand reps whom you will also come to know and love), asked if she should stop by to take photos.

 We took some cute pictures…

-I posted that video on Facebook and after 63 million people reached, life hasn’t been the same for any of us.
+I posted that video on Facebook (twice) and YouTube.
+Since then, over 70 million people have viewed the video, life hasn’t been the same.